-DNA tests prove second uncle impregnated ten-year-old Indian rape victim
+DNA tests show second uncle impregnated Indian rape victim, 10, police say

 Story highlights

-- Victim was raped by two uncles, DNA tests confirm
+- Police: Girl, 10, was raped by two uncles, DNA tests show

-- A court case against the first uncle is currently underway
+- A court case against one uncle is currently underway

-New Delhi (CNN)A ten-year old Indian rape victim who gave birth in August was raped by two of her uncles, police have confirmed.
+New Delhi (CNN)A 10-year-old Indian rape victim who gave birth in August was raped by two of her uncles, police said.

-Police in the northern Indian city of Chandigarh will file charges against the second suspect, who is the younger brother of the uncle already charged with raping the girl.
+Police in the northern Indian city of Chandigarh will file charges against the second suspect, the younger brother of the uncle already charged with rape.

-The search for a second suspect was initiated after forensic tests failed to show a match between the DNA of the victim's baby and samples taken from the first uncle.
+The search for a second suspect was initiated after forensic tests failed to show a match between the DNA of the girl's baby and samples taken from the first uncle.

-"We got the baby's DNA tested by our forensic department and it matched the (sample taken from the) second uncle," Senior Superintendent of Chandigarh Police Neelambari Jagadale told CNN.
+"We got the baby's DNA tested by our forensic department, and it matched the (sample taken from the) second uncle," Neelambari Jagadale, senior superintendent of Chandigarh police, told CNN.

-The second uncle was arrested on September 19 after the girl named him during a counseling session.
+The second uncle was arrested September 19 after the girl named him during a counseling session.
 Jagadale said that police were now "working on completing the charge sheets for the second accused."

 A court case against the first uncle is currently underway.
 Both men, who cannot be named for legal reasons, will remain in police custody.